programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * Lines 8 (`fill_opacity=`) and 9 (`line_opacity=`) specify how opaque the overlay should be.
 The values range from 0 (transparent) to 1 (completely opaque).
 I like being able to see through the color layer a bit, so I can see city names, highways, etc.
 * Line 10 (`nan_fill_color=`) tells Folium which color to use for counties lacking data ([NaN](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) stands for 'not a number', which is what Pandas uses when missing data).
 This color should be distinct from the palette colors, so it is clear that data is missing.
 * Line 11 (`legend_name=`) allows you to label the scale.
 This is optional but helpful, so people know what they're reading.

-For a complete list of parameters, see the Choropleth documentation in [Folium](https://python-visualization.github.io/folium/modules.html?highlight=choro#folium.features.Choropleth)
+* Line 14 simply displays the map:

+{% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-02.gif" alt="Map of the United States showing that map can be moved around and zoom in to see specific regions" caption="Figure 2.
+A basic interactive Folium choropleth map." %}

 ## The Problem of Uneven Distribution of Data

-As noted just above, this basic map (Figure 2) is not terribly informative...
+Unfortunately, this basic map (Figure 2) is not terribly informative...
 The whole United States consist of basically only two colors:
-* The grey counties are those for which the *Post* have not recorded any cases of fatal police shootings; this is about 50% of the counties in the USA.
+* The grey counties are those for which the *Post* have not recorded any cases of fatal police shootings; this represents about 50% of US counties.
 * Almost all the rest of the country is pale yellow, except for a few major urban areas, such as Los Angeles.

 Why is this?
-The clue is to look at the scale, which varies from 0 to 342.
+The clue is to look at the scale, which ranges from 0 to 342.

 Pandas' [`.describe()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.describe.html) method provides a useful summary of your data, including the mean, standard deviation, median, and quartile information: